Religion: Mythology

 Ancient polytheistic religions, such as those of Greece, Rome, and Scandinavia, are usually categorized under the heading of mythology.
 Religions of pre-industrial peoples, or cultures in development, are similarly called myths in the anthropology of religion.
 The term myth can be used pejoratively by both religious and non-religious people.
 By defining another person's religious stories and beliefs as mythology, one implies that they are less real or true than one's own religious stories and beliefs.
 Joseph Campbell remarked, "Mythology is often thought of as other people's religions, and religion can be defined as misinterpreted mythology."

 In sociology, however, the term myth has a non-pejorative meaning.
 There, myth is defined as a story that is important for the group, whether or not it is objectively or provably true.
 Examples include the resurrection of their real-life founder Jesus, which, to Christians, explains the means by which they are freed from sin, is symbolic of the power of life over death, and is also said to be a historical event.
 But from a mythological outlook, whether or not the event actually occurred is unimportant.
 Instead, the symbolism of the death of an old life and the start of a new life is most significant.
 Religious believers may or may not accept such symbolic interpretations.

 Practices

 The practices of a religion may include rituals, sermons, commemoration or veneration of a deity (god or goddess), sacrifices, festivals, feasts, trances, initiations, funerary services, matrimonial services, meditation, prayer, religious music, religious art, sacred dance, public service, or other aspects of human culture.
+Barriers to exit a religion vary, ranging from freedom of religion to death for apostasy, which can result in coercion through deterrence.